-It’s a skill that every adult should have, and a skill that every child is taught.
-However learning to read is not always an easy process.
+Reading is a skill that every adult should have, and a skill that every child should be taught.
+However, learning to read is not always an easy process.
 Here’s why.

 Reading takes a lot of brain power.
 A lot.
 It is easy to take for granted the ability to read.
-From the moment children enter school they begin learning to read, and prior to formal education, parents are encouraged to immerse their children in literacy, even from infancy.
+From the moment children enter school they begin learning to read.
+Prior to formal education parents are encouraged to immerse their children in literacy, even from infancy.